HijoBejuco/study-notes-sql-python-etc/README.md

 * But ML can be used in some cases as a tool for studying causalities (Causal ML)

 #### **Predictive inference:**
-Prediction based on correlations like ML, here we predict something, based on the values of other variables.
+Prediction based on correlations like ML: here we predict something, based on the values of other variables.
 Here the objective is to predict the objective variable the best we can.

 #### **Causal inference**
 aims to measure the value of the outcome when you change the value of something else, everything else equal.